Platt College's New Campus as of September 12, 2022

 Articulation agreements will be ratified by the Executive Administrative Committee, and reviewed on an annual basis.

-To date, Platt College has an agreement with Grand Canyon University and with the Medical University of South Carolina which encompasses allowing our students a fair opportunity to apply for graduate studies in nursing.
-Additionally, for students who are not able to meet academic standing at Platt College have the opportunity to reverse articulate (provided they meet admissions requirements) at Emily Griffith Technical School.
+To date, Platt College has an agreement with Chamberlain College of Nursing, Grand Canyon University and with the Medical University of South Carolina which encompasses allowing our students a fair opportunity to apply for graduate studies in nursing.